Local VCN Peering Through an Upgraded DRG

 Task A: Create a DRG

-A DRG created before May 2021 is not able to perform routing between on-premises networks and multiple VCNs, or provide local peering between VCNs.
-If you require that functionality and you see an Upgrade DRG button, click it.
+A DRG created before May 2021 can't perform routing between on-premises networks and several VCNs, or provide local peering between VCNs.
+If you require that functionality and you see an Upgrade DRG button, select it.

 Note

-While working in the same region as the VCNs you want to peer, perform the following steps:
+If you reate a DRG in the same region as the VCNs you want to peer, using the steps in Creating a DRG.

 Task B: Attach VCN-A to the DRG